 By default, whitelisting and scopes are disabled.
-This allows all external applications to be un-blocked.
+This allows all external applications to be unblocked.
 When whitelisting and scopes are enabled, your organization's admin has the option to block all or specific applications.
 When whitelisting is enabled:

 - Application Keys specified: All external applications are blocked/no application can connect.

-- Application Keys not specified: Selected external applications are un-blocked.
+- Application Keys not specified: Selected external applications are unblocked.

 Applications scopes allow company admins to have control over Syncplicity's APIs that an application can call.
 When whitelisting is enabled (which also provides control over scopes), and the admin has whitelisted all of the existing apps, the admin can (optionally) set scopes.

-Your company admin has the responsibility of knowing when someone is creating or wants to use existing 3rd party application.
-To avoid security issues and to help your organization protect their data, the admin has enabled the Whitelisting and Scopes feature to block selected external applications to prevent specific applications from connecting.
-The admin has also specified scopes for application.
+Your company admin has the responsibility of knowing when someone is creating or wants to use an existing 3rd party application.
+To avoid security issues and to help your organization protect its data, the admin has enabled the Whitelisting and Scopes feature to block selected external applications to prevent specific applications from connecting.
+The admin has also specified scopes for the application.
 This allowed the admin to fine-tune the permissions associated with the whitelisting.

 Admin → Settings → Application Whitelisting and Scopes → Enabled